Skip to main content

 Show real nodes

-By default, vCluster syncs pseudo nodes from the host cluster to the virtual cluster.
-However, deploying a vCluster instance via the CLI on a local Kubernetes cluster automatically enables real node syncing, so you would not see a difference in this context.
+By default, vCluster syncs pseudo nodesPseudo NodesThe default node representation in a tenant cluster. vCluster creates pseudo nodes for each host node that has pods scheduled on it.
+Pseudo nodes have real values for name, CPU, architecture, and operating system, but all other fields are randomly generated.
+When no pods remain on a host node, vCluster deletes the corresponding pseudo node.Related: Syncer, Control Plane Cluster from the Control Plane Cluster to the tenant cluster.
+However, deploying a vCluster instance with the CLI on a local Kubernetes cluster automatically enables real node syncing, so you would not see a difference in this context.

 Pseudo nodes only have real values for the CPU, architecture, and operating system, while everything else is randomly generated.
-Therefore, for use cases requiring real node information, you can opt to sync the real nodes into the virtual cluster.
+Therefore, for use cases requiring real node information, you can opt to sync the real nodes into the tenant cluster.

 sync: